Wilson Fisk / The Kingpin

 - Would Hurt a Child: He's more than willing to threaten peoples' families to get their cooperation.
 He has one of Tammy Hattley's kids murdered and the death staged to look like a hit-and-run, then blackmailed Hattley into working for him by threatening to kill her other daughter.
 He similarly threatens this on Nadeem's wife and son, sending men to kill them after Nadeem goes rogue.

 - Xanatos Speed Chess: When Frank Castle is imprisoned, Fisk gives him an offer to kill Dutton, only to betray Castle and have all the man's thugs attack him.
 When Frank survives that, Fisk decides to change his plans, and actually arranges for Frank to be smuggled out of the prison disguised as a guard; figuring Castle will drive away the competition until Fisk inevitably leaves prison.

-- You Have Outlived Your Usefulness: Does this often, though he draws lines for it.
+- You Have Outlived Your Usefulness: It is his standard procedure to discard of people once they serve no further purpose, although he draws lines for it.
 Small loose ends and associates he thinks are scum are free game after their business is concluded (Rance, Farnum, McClintock, Jasper Evans), whereas people he actually respects tend to be safe unless they betray him (Owlsley).